 I've had Manhattan bagels and Brooklyn bagels and Philadelphia bagels and chain store bagels.
 But no one makes better bagels than the folks at Bagel Fair.
 If you don't like bagels it's because you've never had a good one.
 Go here immediately.

 Continue reading "Bagel Fair"

 The Wild Oats "Natural" Grocery Store chain isn't exactly a restaurant, but it's one of the best damn places to get a healthy and diverse lunch.
 If one of your New Year's resolutions is to eat better, then this is an excellent place to start.
-On top of that, you won't be limited to grass and sticks (unless that's what you want).
+On top of that, limited to grass and sticks (unless that's what you want).
 There's plenty of yummy food on hand -- even pizza.
 They'll even give you a place to sit and enjoy it.

 Continue reading "Wild Oats"